zeroc-ice/ice-builder-eclipse/README.md

 # Ice Builder for Eclipse

-The Ice Builder for Eclipse provides an eclipse Slice2Java plug-in which manages compilation of [Slice](https://doc.zeroc.com/display/Ice/The+Slice+Language) files using the Slice-to-Java compiler.
+The Ice Builder for Eclipse provides a `Slice2Java` plug-in which automates the compilation of [Slice](https://doc.zeroc.com/display/Ice/The+Slice+Language) files using the [Slice-to-Java](https://doc.zeroc.com/display/Ice/slice2java+Command-Line+Options) compiler and manages the resulting generated code.

+The `Slice2Java` plug-in provides the following features:

+  - Handles all aspects of translating your Slice files
+  - Incrementally recompiles Slice files after modifications
+  - Maintains dependencies between Slice files
+  - Highlights compilation errors in your source code
+  - Manages the generated code to remove obsolete files automatically

 # Build Instructions